DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 Care Check is a leading umbrella body for the Disclosure and Barring Service and has been named one of the top 8 providers for criminal record checks in the UK.

-The most common question we get asked at Care Check is ‘how long is a DBS valid for?’ and the answer may surprise you.
+The most common question we get asked at Care Check is ‘how long does a DBS last?’ and the answer may surprise you.

-A Disclosure and Barring Service (DBS) check (also known as disclosure) doesn’t have an official expiry data.
-This is because the information included in the check is accurate to the time it was carried out.
-Because of this, employers must decide how often their staff needs their DBS checks to be renewed to ensure they have the most accurate information on an employee.
-Most authorities suggest this should take place every 3 years.
+A Disclosure and Barring Service (DBS) check (also known as disclosure) doesn’t have an official expiry date.
+This is because the check’s information is valid only to the time it was carried out.

 Often employers will be required by law to carry out new checks for the child and adults barred lists depending on what type of job role the employee will be doing.

-If you need any more information regarding DBS renewal periods, please call us on 03000 200 190 and we will be happy to help.
+If you need any more information regarding DBS renewal periods, please call us on 03000 200 190 or contact us here, and we will be happy to help.